ptr0x1/SharpView/README.md

 # SharpView
-.NET port of [PowerView](https://github.com/PowerShellMafia/PowerSploit/blob/dev/Recon/PowerView.ps1) Forked from the original [SharpView](https://github.com/tevora-threat/SharpView)
+.NET port of [PowerView](https://github.com/PowerShellMafia/PowerSploit/blob/dev/Recon/PowerView.ps1) forked from the original [SharpView](https://github.com/tevora-threat/SharpView)

 Modified to fix some of the errors I discovered while using it.